History of India (1947–present): Prelude to the Emergency

 India in the first half of the 1970s faced high inflation caused by the 1973 oil crisis which resulted in cost of oil imports to rise substantially, the cost of the Bangladesh war and the refugee resettlement, and food shortages caused by droughts in parts of the country.
 The economic and social problems caused by high inflation, as well as allegations of corruption against Indira Gandhi and her government, caused increasing political unrest across India during 1973–74.
 This included the Railway Strike in 1974, the Maoist Naxalite movement, the Bihar student agitations, the United Women's Anti- Price Rise Front in Maharashtra and the Nav Nirman movement in Gujarat.

 Raj Narain was the Samyukta Socialist Party Candidate and Indira's opponent in the 1971 Lok Sabha elections from Rai Bareli.
 Although he suffered a defeat from her in 1971 elections, he accused Indira Gandhi of corrupt electoral practices and filed an election petition against her.
 Four years later on 12 June 1975, the Allahabad High Court gave their verdict, and found Indira Gandhi guilty of misusing government machinery for election purposes.
 Opposition parties conducted nationwide strikes and protests demanding her immediate resignation.
 Various political parties united under Jaya Prakash Narayan to resist what he termed Gandhi's dictatorship.
 Leading strikes across India that paralysed its economy and administration, Narayan even called for the Army to oust Gandhi.

 Declaration of the emergency

 On 25 June 1975, Gandhi advised President Fakhruddin Ali Ahmed to declare a state of emergency under the constitution, which allowed the central government to assume sweeping powers to defend law and order in the nation.
 Explaining the breakdown of law and order and threat to national security as her primary reasons, Gandhi suspended many civil liberties and postponed elections at national and state levels.
 Non-Congress governments in Indian states were dismissed, and nearly 1,000 opposition political leaders and activists were imprisoned.
 Her government also introduced a contentious programme of compulsory birth control.
 Strikes and public protests were outlawed in all forms.

+On 10 November 1976, the Indira Gandhi government passed the controversial 42nd amendment of the Indian Constitution during the Emergency which amended many parts of the constitution including the Preamble.
+It gave full authority to the Prime Minister's Office and Parliament to amend any parts of the constitution.
+It also stripped the Judiciary's role to pronounce the validity of laws.
+The Supreme Court of India in a landmark judgement Minerva Mills v.
+Union of India struck down two provisions Section 4 & 55 of this act as unconstitutional on 31 July 1980.